cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 3. In the "Identity and Access Management" (IAM) console page, using the side navigation, select `Users`.
 4. Find your username and click on it.
 5. On the summary page for your username account, go to the `Security Credentials` tab, then under Access Keys, click `Create access key`, which will create & download a CSV to your computer with your access id and access secret key.
-6. Once you have that, go to your terminal and run `aws configure --profile your-user-profile-name` (`your-user-profile-name` can be whatever you want for labeling your `sul-dlss-users` account).
+6. Once you have that, go to your terminal and run `aws configure --profile your-user-profile-name` (`your-user-profile-name` can be whatever you want for labeling your `sul-dlss-users` account, but we recommend naming it `users` as Terraform expects that).
-7. When prompted, enter the keys from your downloaded CSV as requested, then for region enter `us-east-1`, and for data output, `json` (unless you want something other than json).
+7. When prompted, enter the keys from your downloaded CSV as requested, then for region enter `us-west-2`, and for data output, `json` (unless you want something other than json).
 8. Once done, if you run this: `aws sts get-caller-identity --profile your-user-profile-name` you should get something like this (except with real UserId & Account entries):